Ultra (cryptography): 1970s

 The British ban was finally lifted in 1974, the year that a key participant on the distribution side of the Ultra project, F. W. Winterbotham, published The Ultra Secret.
+Winterbotham's book was written from memory and although officially allowed, there was no access to archives.
+Public discussion of Bletchley Park's work in the English speaking world finally became accepted, although some former staff considered themselves bound to silence forever.

+Other books such as Anthony Cave Brown's Bodyguard of Lies and William Stevenson's A Man called Intrepid were also being written at this time, and the military historian Harold C. Deutsch regards Winterbotham's revelations as only to have anticipated what were going to be a number of revelations.

+Public interest

 A succession of books by former participants and others followed.
 The official history of British intelligence in World War II was published in five volumes from 1979 to 1988, and included further details from official sources concerning the availability and employment of Ultra intelligence.
 It was chiefly edited by Harry Hinsley, with one volume by Michael Howard.
 There is also a one-volume collection of reminiscences by Ultra veterans, Codebreakers (1993), edited by Hinsley and Alan Stripp.

-A 2012 London Science Museum exhibit, "Code Breaker: Alan Turing's Life and Legacy", marking the centenary of his birth, includes a short film of statements by half a dozen participants and historians of the World War II Bletchley Park Ultra operations.
-John Agar, a historian of science and technology, states that by war's end 8,995 people worked at Bletchley Park.
-Iain Standen, Chief Executive of the Bletchley Park Trust, says of the work done there: "It was crucial to the survival of Britain, and indeed of the West."
-The Departmental Historian at GCHQ (the Government Communications Headquarters), who identifies himself only as "Tony" but seems to speak authoritatively, says that Ultra was a "major force multiplier.
-It was the first time that quantities of real-time intelligence became available to the British military."
-He further states that it is only in 2012 that Alan Turing's last two papers on Enigma decryption have been released to Britain's National Archives; the seven decades' delay had been due to their "continuing sensitivity...
+Continued selective secrecy

+In 2012, Alan Turing's last two papers on Enigma decryption were released to Britain's National Archives.
+The Departmental Historian at GCHQ stated that the seven decades' delay had been due to their "continuing sensitivity...
 It wouldn't have been safe to release [them earlier]."